a13ssandr0/tufw/README.md

 ```sh
 sudo apt install dialog
 ```
-or what you use on your distribution.
+or whatever you use on your distribution.
 #
 ## Running
 As ufw, Tufw needs to be run as root.